eWaterCycle/ewatercycle/docs/adding_models.rst

 -------------------------------

 A model can have different versions.
-A version corresponds to a Docker and Singularity container image file.
+A model version in the eWaterCycle Python package corresponds to the label of Docker image and the version in a Singularity container image filename.
+The version of the container image should preferably be one of release versions of the model code.
+Alternativly the version could be the name of a feature branch or a date.

 Also parameter sets can be specify which versions of a model they support.

 To add a new version of a model involves the following steps: